 These suburbs are the home of students, young professionals and affluence, a mix that guarantees decent places to drink.

 Heading back to the train station?
-Take a detour a nip in to The Rutland Arms on Brown Street, Industry Tap on Sidney Street or Triple Point Brewery + Bar on Shoreham Street for one for the road (or rails).
+Take a detour a nip in to The Rutland Arms on Brown Street, Industry Tap and Sidney & Matilda on Sidney Street or Triple Point Brewery + Bar on Shoreham Street for one for the road (or rails), whilst you are close, pop into Beer Dog for some cans or have some beer on draught from Crosspool Ale Makers Society.

 Woodseats isn’t exactly in the middle of nowhere, you’ve got plenty of houses, shops, Graves Park but you’d struggle to do a pub crawl.
-Thankfu Guzzle serves up locally brewed beers and is one to tick off your list.
+Thankfully Guzzle serves up locally brewed beers and is one to tick off your list whilst The Oxbow is a micropub in Woodhouse.

 Please drink responsibly, hangovers aren’t fun.
 We should feel fortunate to have so many great reasons not to go to ‘spoons.